sm2302-aug23/grp-matlab-irrational-4/README.md

 3. Function Development: A function called plotWord is designed to load and combine the cursive letters, facilitating the formation of complete words.

 ## MATLAB Implementation
-In order to utilize the plotWord function in MATLAB, we've provided an m-file named cursive_letters.
+In order to utilise the plotWord function in MATLAB, we have provided an m-file named cursive_letters.
 This file contains the data for all 26 alphabetical cursive letters.
 Loading this file will save the necessary data into your MATLAB workspace, allowing you to execute the function successfully.

 ## Objective
 Our primary goal is to establish a method for merging individual cursive letters into words using the plotWord function.